CursedRock17/pushinp/README.md

 # Running App

-Running this app will take multiple instances because it's a game, so load up some terminals and simply run
+Running this app will take multiple instances so load up some terminals and simply run

 ```
 npm start